How do I join?

 If you don’t fill out your availability, you won’t get put in a boat, so please fill it out and keep it up to date with any changes.

 The club will race at 2-4 head races in the autumn and winter and 3-5 regattas in the spring and summer, depending on the schedule.
 The most important of these are: BUCS Head, (Women’s) Head of the River, BUCS Regatta, Reading Amateur Regatta and Henley.
 Your participation in these depends on your motivation, availability, technique and physical condition.

 My friends who row always talk about their erg score.
 What is that?

-The “erg”, slang for ergometer, is and indoor rowing machine.
+The “erg”, is an indoor rowing machine.
 We use this machine for conditioning and fitness testing.
-The standard evaluation in rowing is the 2,000-meter erg test.
-Because it is standardised, like an SAT score, athletes around the world can gauge how fast they are relative to their teammates and competitors.
+The standard evaluation in rowing is the 2,000-meter erg test in Regatta season and 5000m for Head season.
+Because it is standardised, athletes around the world can gauge how fast they are relative to their teammates and competitors.
 We do frequent testing at MUBC so if you do not have erg score yet, you will soon!

 More information about Training on the Ergonometer here.
 (Article by Sport Fitness Advisor)